ibrisho/alx-pre_course/0x01-git/README.md

-this repo is about git
+This Repo is about GitHub and Git usage